Skip to main content

 What are the Benefits of Greek Life?

-Academic Support: All students who are interested in joining a fraternity or sorority must meet the academic eligibility requirements outlined on our website.
-Many Greek organizations at Rutgers require a minimum GPA higher than that required by the university to be considered for active membership.
-To accommodate this requirement, chapters may provide various resources and support systems like study groups, incentives and rewards, study sessions or mentoring programs.
-Thanks in part to the chapter’s academic goals and these programs, the Panhellenic sorority average GPA continues to be above the All-Women’s GPA.
-Please visit the Office of Fraternity & Sorority Affairs website to find the latest information about our organizations’ academic performance.
+Academic Support: Students who are interested in joining a fraternity or sorority must meet the academic eligibility requirements outlined on our website.
+Many Greek organizations at Rutgers require a minimum GPA higher than that required by the university to be considered for membership.
+Chapters provide academic resources and support systems like study groups, incentives and rewards, study sessions or mentoring programs.
+The All Panhellenic GPA continues to be above the All Women’s GPA.
+Visit the Office of Fraternity & Sorority Affairs website to find the latest information about our organizations’ academic performance.

 Community Service & Philanthropy: